 Preheating an air fryer is the easiest way to get the desired temperature for your recipe.
 Now, most air fryer comes with preheating preset function.
 Where you can directly set the time and temperature by just pressing one button.
 If your air fryer model doesn’t have to preheat function you can also manually preheat your air fryer.

 First of all, you should check your recipe guide.
 If your recipe needs to preheat before cooking to get the desired result.
 Then you should preheat your air fryer.

 If your air fryer has preheated preset function then it will be very easy to adjust time and temperature.
 Your air fryer will automatically set the temperature at 350°F for 5 minutes and achieve the required temperature very easily.
 In some models, you can also manually time & temperature to get the best result.

-You should wait for 5-7 minutes before you add food ingredients inside your air fryer.
+You should wait 5-7 minutes before adding food ingredients to your air fryer.
 For a small air fryer unit, 5 minutes is enough for preheating, and for a large unit, 7 minutes is mostly recommended.

 #1.
 Clean your air fryer after every cook

 After every cook, you should always clean your air fryer.
 It’s a good practice to increase the durability of your air fryer and also ensure a clean environment to cook food inside your air fryer.
-Always there is some extra grease/oil and food grime leftover after cooking.
-When you use the air fryer for the next cook the left mess produces smoke and mixes up with the prepared food and creates an unpleasant taste.
+Always there is some extra grease/oil and food grime left over after cooking.
+When you use the air fryer for the next cook the left mess produces smoke and mixes up with the prepared food and creating an unpleasant taste.